pachterlab/LP_2021/05-current-techs.md

 \caption{Niche-seq schematics.
 Green: cells with photoactivated PA-GFP.}(\#fig:niche)
 \end{figure}

 Two *de facto* microdissection methods have spread beyond their institutions of origin.
 One of them is Niche-seq, which was developed as LCM is still usually used to isolate groups of cells rather than single cells and involves tissue fixation [@Medaglia2017].
 Select regions of *ex vivo* tissues from transgenic mice expressing photoactivable GFP (PA-GFP), here lymph node and spleen B cell and T cell niches, are photoactivated at 820 nm with two photon irradiation.
 Then the tissue is dissociated and cells with photoactivated PA-GFP are collected from flow cytometry--based fluorescence-activated cell sorting (FACS) for scRNA-seq with MARS-seq (Figure \@ref(fig:niche)).
+This approach was originally used in 2010 to isolate B cells from light and dark zones of the lymph node followed by transcriptome profiling with microarray in bulk [@Victoria2010]; the difference in Niche-seq is that the scRNA-seq of the sorted cells.
 After its inception, Niche-seq has been used once more in lymph node niches [@DeGiovanni2020].
 However, as Niche-seq requires transgenic mice expressing PA-GFP and living tissue, it cannot be applied to human tissues, to fixed tissues, or when a PA-GFP line is unavailable.
 This might limit further growth of Niche-seq.
 Moreover, the spatial context of cells within the photoactivated region is lost, limiting spatial resolution.

 (ref:dsp) GeoMX DSP schematics, inspired by figures in [@Merritt2019].
 Black: transcripts in tissue.
 Gray: probes.
 Green: indexing oligo.